maydewd/artisan/ProjectPlan.md

 ## Backend

+* Login + Signup using multiple different strategies
+* Authentication protected submitting of posts
+* Authentication protected editing of posts
+* Viewing nearby posts based on Geolocation
+* Including pictures in art postings
+* 1 on 1 message posting and viewing in app
+* Documented, easy, and automated server provisioning for transition after semester

 ## Front-end

 ## Client side

 We expect relatively few resources from the client.
 Our app will be light on text and necessary images.
 We have already received a first version of the logo.
 In the future we will need:

-* Icons (if the client prefers we not use third part open source image libraries)
+* Icons (if the client prefers we not use third party open source image libraries)
 * Names of screens (examples: StorkFront, My bundle)
 * Artwork (images) to use as data to populate the app
 * User testers (artists Edreys should know & business partners from Brian)